ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

-The API Catalog document MUST include hyperlinks to API endpoints, and is RECOMMENDED to include useful metadata, such as usage policies, API version information, links to the OpenAPI Specification [OAS] definitions for each API, etc..
-If the Publisher does not include these metadata directly in the API Catalog document, they SHOULD make that metadata available at the API endpoint URIs they have listed (see {{api-catalog-example-linkset-bookmarks}} for an example).
+The API Catalog document MUST include hyperlinks to API endpoints, and is RECOMMENDED to include useful metadata, such as usage policies, API version information, links to the OpenAPI Specification [OAS] definitions for each API, etc. If the Publisher does not include these metadata directly in the API Catalog document, they SHOULD make that metadata available at the API endpoint URIs they have listed (see {{api-catalog-example-linkset-bookmarks}} for an example).

 Some suitable API Catalog document formats include:

 * A linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of